 Who should avoid this herb:

 Start with small amounts to test your body’s response.
-Stop use immediately if you experience severe nausea, persistent dizziness, or concerning symptoms.
-Seek medical advice if symptoms persist beyond 24 hours.
+Stop use immediately if you experience severe nausea, persistent dizziness, or other concerning symptoms.
+Seek medical advice if side effects persist beyond 24 hours.

-In the United States, Calea zacatechichi is fully legal.
-The DEA does not classify it as a controlled substance under federal law.
-This means you can freely purchase, possess, and consume it.
-Buy from online herbal suppliers, pick it up at local wellness shops, or grow your own plants at home.
-Currently, no state-level bans exist either.
+In the United States, this herb is completely legal at the federal level.
+The DEA does not classify it as a controlled substance.
+You can purchase, possess, and consume it freely.
+Pick it up from online herbal vendors, visit local wellness shops, or grow your own plants at home.
+No state-level restrictions currently exist either.

-Keep in mind that herbal legislation can shift without much warning.
-Verify current regulations in your area before making a purchase1.
-While Calea zacatechichi remains unrestricted today, future regulatory changes are always possible as governments review plant classifications.
+Herbal regulations can shift without much warning.
+Verify current laws in your region before making a purchase1.
+While this plant remains unrestricted today, governments periodically review botanical classifications.
+Staying informed helps you avoid any surprises down the road.

 1. CALEA ZACATECHICHI: Overview, Uses, Side Effects, Precautions … – WebMD. https://www.webmd.com/vitamins/ai/ingredientmono-1270/calea-zacatechichi